rdaryani3/vsd-soc-design/README.md

  Is 130nm fast?
   -  Intel P-4EE reported to 327MHz post-layout clock  for a single cycle RV32i and >1GHz for pipelined version

+### SKY_L2 - Simplified RTL2GDS flow
 A simplified RTL design flow can be shown as:

 ![RTL_Design_Flow](images/design_flow.png)

+### SKY_L3 - Introduction to OpenLANE and Strive chipsets

+* OpenLane is tuned for SkyWater130nm OpenPDK
+- Can be used to harden Macros and Chips
+- Two modes of operation: Autonomous or Interactive
+- Explores for best set of flow configurations
+- 43 designs with best configurations avaiable

+### SKY_L4 - Introduction to OpenLANE detailed ASIC design flow